Blog 110. Death And Bereavement: Why do some people choose to commit suicide?

 “Because they want to stop the pain.”

 And this is often exactly why some people choose to commit suicide – to stop the pain.
-Once again, when emotional issues aren’t dealt with or healed, they can deepen until a person feels so trapped and overwhelmed by their feelings that they may begin to feel that they just cannot cope anymore.
+Once again, when emotional issues aren’t dealt with or healed, they can deepen, until a person feels so trapped and overwhelmed, that they begin to feel that they just cannot cope anymore.

-Sometimes this happens if what was experienced in childhood was very stressful and painful.
-It could’ve been one event, or a series of events or indeed, totally different events.
-But if this is not addressed, the event or whatever was experienced can become buried deep for the time being as childhood has to be lived and dealt with.
+Sometimes, this happens if what was experienced in childhood was very stressful and painful.
+It could’ve been one event, or a series of events or indeed, totally different events that if not addressed, can become buried deep.
+This is especially true, because childhood has to be lived and dealt with.
 As a result, difficult issues get buried so we can continue going to school, learning and so on.

-Also, these feelings can occur as a result of what was said to a child which if repeated over and over again, may become part of the child’s painful self-belief about themselves.
+Also, these feelings can occur as a result of what was said to a child, and if repeated over and over again, it may become part of the child’s painful self-belief about themselves.
 This could then grow into a massive problem further down the line, as career and relationships fail and so on.

 We now know that our childhood shapes who we become.
 And no matter what – we remember everything either consciously or unconsciously.
 We may have forgotten exactly what happened or we may think that it wasn’t too serious and that as adults we should just get over it.
 The reality is that we don’t just get over things.
 All that we experience or what we saw or what we felt or what we were told about ourselves – everything stays with us, unless we choose to heal and let it go.
 But unlike what is often believed, feelings don’t just go away – because the body stores the memory.
 Then once adulthood is reached and although things may seem okay – eventually the memory can get triggered.
 Once this happens, it can emerge via various methods as the body tries to alert us to this ‘thing’ niggling away at us.
 And if it’s not addressed the problem may keep on becoming more uncomfortable and painful until it is finally healed – or not.